porres/pd-cyclone/README.md

 <strong>Goals</strong>

-This repository is faithful to the original goal of cyclone in creating a collection of Max/MSP objects for PureData.
-The early version was in time of Max/MSP 4.6.
-Further development can include new objects and new functionalities in existing from the most current Max/MSP version (Max 7 nowadays).
+This repository is faithful to the original goal of cyclone in creating an external library with a collection of Max/MSP objects for Pure Data.
+The early and original version of cyclone was in time of Max/MSP 4.6.
+New further development can include new functionalities introduced in newer versions of Max/MSP into the already existing objects in cyclone, and can also include new objects according to the most current version of Max/MSP version (version 7 nowadays).

 Project is open to collaboration.
-Ideally all possible objects could be cloned and kept updated, but this is a fair amount of work, so collaborators are free to decide and work on what they consider more relevant and important.
+Ideally all possible objects could be cloned and kept updated, but this is a fair amount of work so collaborators are free to decide and work on what they consider more relevant and important.

 <strong>Original Project Description</strong>